-Both the IFRS consolidated balance sheet and the Solvency II balance sheet include in liabilities the technical reserves corresponding to the insurer's obligations towards insureds and third parties.
-Solvency II principles are very different to IFRS, hence the significant differences between the values reported for technical reserves under the two approaches.
+Both the French GAAP balance sheet and the Solvency II balance sheet include in liabilities the technical reserves corresponding to the insurer's obligations towards insureds and third parties.
+Solvency II principles are very different to French GAAP principles, with the result that there are significant differences between the values reported for technical reserves under the two approaches.